Shanghai shares fall as power crunch weighs | Headlines

 - China

-Shanghai shares fell on Monday as recent power curbs began to weigh on the economic outlook, while energy and consumer staples led Hong Kong stocks to higher.
-The Shanghai Composite Index lost 1.3% to 3,565.94 by the end of the morning session, while the CSI300 index rose 0.3% to 4,861.58.
+Shanghai shares fell on Monday as analysts worried that a recent power crunch that has curbed factory production is weighing on economic growth.
+Blue-chips rose, led by consumer staples ahead of the National Day holiday.
+The blue-chip CSI300 index rose 0.6%, to 4,877.37, while the Shanghai Composite Index lost 0.8% to 3,582.83 points.

-The Hang Seng index added 0.3% to 24,259.75.
-The Hong Kong China Enterprises Index was unchanged at 8,604.72. ** The energy sub-index dropped 1.6% amid intensified power crunch in recent weeks.
-Beijing has vowed to resolve supply shortages and curb price rises as the peak winter consumption season approaches.
+** China's power crunch, caused by tight coal supplies and toughening emissions standards, has triggered a contraction in the heavy industry across several regions and is dragging on the country's economic growth rate, analysts said. ** The energy sub-index dropped 0.6% after Beijing vowed to resolve supply shortages and curb price rises as the peak winter consumption season approaches.

-** The power curbs caused by Beijing's carbon emission targets and surging coal prices and coal shortages have disrupted production in some companies, sending their share prices lower. ** Power-intensive sectors resources, non-ferrous metals, chemicals dropped sharply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)